TRESPA AND SUSTAINABILITY

-MATERIALIZING SUSTAINABILITY.
-Sustainability is not something you dream about, but something you do.
-It’s about acting.
-This is why Trespa always takes actions that provide a ‘win’ for the environment, our business, our company and our clients.
-This is how we continuously improve and materialize sustainability.
-Sustainability at Trespa is about common sense, a fact-based approach and complete integration in the business planning.
-It is not about achieving zero impact in the production process but about durability and a cradle-to-gate approach that allows materials and products to re-enter the production cycle and become new and even better products.
+Sustainability is not something you dream about but something you do.
+It’s about actions.
+That’s why Trespa always acts to provide a win for the environment, our business, our company and our clients.
+It’s how we continuously improve and materialise sustainability.
+Sustainability at Trespa is about common sense, a fact-based approach and a complete integration into business planning.

 Do Good.
-We will support our suppliers and customers in realizing their sustainability challenges.
-The environmental properties of Trespa’s products are mentioned in the EPDs available to the market.
+We support our suppliers and customers in meeting their sustainability challenges.
+The environmental properties of Trespa® products are mentioned in the EPDs available to the market.
 We will continue to look for opportunities and initiatives to support and promote longer-term sustainability beyond the direct scope of our current operations.

 Do Better.
 We believe that investing in sustainability should be beneficial to the long-term position of the company.
 Many sustainability challenges constitute good business opportunities that will allow the company to continue to grow.

-Materializing sustainability requires a realistic vision, hands on action and integrated approach in the entire company.
+Materialising sustainability requires a realistic vision, hands-on action and an approach that's integrated throughout the entire company.
 We have defined 3 principles that shape our way of thinking and acting:

-Common Sense.
-We use a common sense approach in addressing the topic of sustainability.
-We believe that sustainability is a balancing act between “zero impact” and over-functionality.
-In other words, it means working to reduce the impacts without losing sight of functionality.
+Common sense.
+We use a common-sensed approach to sustainability.
+We believe it’s a balancing act between “zero impact” and over-functionality.
+In other words, it means working to reduce impact without losing sight of functionality.

-Fact-Based Approach.
+Fact-based approach.
 We believe that you cannot manage what you do not measure.
-Addressing sustainability and environmental protection starts with the quantification of the impacts.
-Though the Life Cycle Assessment (LCA) methodology, we measure three key environmental indicators: water footprint, global warming and primary energy demand.
+Addressing sustainability and environmental protection starts with the quantification of impacts.
+Through the Life Cycle Assessment (LCA) methodology, we measure three key environmental indicators: water footprint, global warming and primary energy demand.

-Integral Part of the Business Planning and Review Cycle.
-We set our priorities based on the LCA studies and on realistic but challenging targets.
+Integral part of planning and the review cycle.
+We set our priorities based on our LCA studies and realistic-but-challenging targets.
 All of our sustainability initiatives have been integrated into our rolling business planning and review cycle.

 THE DRIVERS TO HPL SUSTAINABILITY

-The main driver to sustainability: Durability.
-Durability represents the very starting point of our sustainability strategy.
+Our main driver of sustainability is durability.
 The longer the product lasts, the longer the period of time to spread the environmental impact associated with the production of raw materials and the manufacturing process.
-By implying fewer replacements, long-lasting products entail less use of resources, lower emissions of pollutants and a smaller amount of waste than short life-span goods.
+By needing fewer replacements, long-lasting products entail less use of resources, lower emissions of pollutants and a smaller amount of waste than short-lifespan goods.

-The exceptional quality of all our products is a result of this vision, as they are, by definition, very durable, long lasting materials.
+The exceptional quality of all of our products is a result of this vision.
+They are, by definition, extremely durable and long-lasting materials.

-Building-up on Durability: Cradle-to-Gate Approach.
+Building on durability: cradle-to-gate approach.
 We aim to further build on durability by making the manufacturing of our products more and more sustainable through the reduction of the impacts arising from the cradle-to-gate part of our materials life cycle – from raw materials extraction to our plant gate.

-Our Learnings and Progresses.
-Over the past years we put a lot of effort in embracing a sustainable approach by measuring and improving our environmental impacts.
-Our journey towards sustainability started back in 2010 and since then we put in place a number of improvement activities aimed at reducing the energy consumed and the waste generated on site, such as: the replacement of high energy consuming electrical motors in various locations, the replacement of all lighting by low energy consuming LED lighting and the installation of detection sensors in less frequently visited areas, the replacement of the high energy consuming vacuum pumps in the press department by a more efficient Venturi system, the adoption of a new, more efficient steam boiler instead of the old one.
+Our learnings and progresses.
+Over the past years, we’ve embraced a sustainable approach by measuring and improving our environmental impacts.
+Since our journey towards sustainability started in 2010, we put in place several improvements aimed at reducing onsite energy consumption and waste generation, including: replacing high-energy-consuming electric motors, converting to low-energy-consuming LED lighting and linking it to detection sensors in infrequently visited areas, replacing high-energy-consuming vacuum pumps in the press department with a more efficient Venturi system, and adopting a more efficient steam boiler.

-The contribution analysis.
-Each manufacturing step of the laminates’ production contributes to a different extent to the total environmental impact of our laminates.
+Contribution analysis.
+Each step of production contributes to a different extent to the total environmental impact of our laminates.
 The picture below shows the contribution of the main manufacturing stages (as a percentage over the total materials production’s impact).
-Such contribution is in turn split (doughnut charts) into the share attributable to production process itself (the energy and water consumed, waste produced and emissions generated on site) and the one due to the materials used.
+Such contribution is in turn split (pie charts) into the share attributable to the production process itself (the energy and water consumed, waste produced and emissions generated onsite) and the one due to the materials used.

-Cradle-to-gate Targets.
-Over the next 5 years we plan to implement a series of activities and projects which will probably reduce our environmental impact (compared to the 2015 results) as follows:
+Cradle-to-gate targets.
+Over the next five years, we plan to implement a series of activities and projects to reduce our environmental impact (compared to the 2015 results) as follows:

 - Global warming: 8%